List of World Heritage Sites in Afghanistan

 The United Nations Educational, Scientific and Cultural Organization (UNESCO) World Heritage Sites are places of importance to cultural or natural heritage as described in the UNESCO World Heritage Convention, established in 1972.
 Cultural heritage consists of monuments (such as architectural works, monumental sculptures, or inscriptions), groups of buildings, and sites (including archaeological sites).
-Natural features (consisting of physical and biological formations), geological and physiographical formations (including habitats of threatened species of animals and plants), and natural sites which are important from the point of view of science, conservation or natural beauty, are defined as natural heritage.
+Natural heritage consists of natural features (physical and biological formations), geological and physiographical formations (including habitats of threatened species of animals and plants), and natural sites which are important from the point of view of science, conservation, or natural beauty.
 Afghanistan accepted the convention on March 20, 1979, making its sites eligible for inclusion on the list.

 As of 2022, there are two World Heritage Sites in Afghanistan, and a further four on the tentative list.
 The first site listed was the Minaret and Archaeological Remains of Jam, in 2002.
 The second site was the Cultural Landscape and Archaeological Remains of the Bamiyan Valley, in 2003.
 Both sites are cultural, and were placed to the List of World Heritage in Danger immediately upon inscription.